 Though Kill it and Leave This Town does have no discernable narrative to comment on, the film description given above can function as a jumping-off point for how to interpret the individual scenes of the film.
 If the events on screen are the memories of Janek, as Wilczynski states they are, then the persistent appearance of children and parents suggests that many of Janek’s memories are of his childhood.
 If that is to be the case, then the film may function as a dark perversion of the childhood innocence often portrayed in the animation medium.
 While the films of Disney and Pixar often present a sanitized version of growing up that occasionally hints at mature issues, Kill it and Leave This Town establishes early that Janek’s childhood has been devoid of innocence from an early age, a theory that appears more and more feasible as the film progresses.

 Of course, this is just a theory, and the lack of narrative in Kill it and Leave This Town is ultimately its greatest weakness.
 Though the imagery on screen is striking and memorable, the average viewer will most likely be left confused and unsatisfied by the time the film closes.
 Those who enjoy intuitive storytelling will likely find much to enjoy, and Wilczynski deserves props for making an animated film with strong horror elements.
 But overall, Kill it and Leave This Town is catering to a very specific audience, and anyone on the outside is probably better off skipping it.

 Kill it and Leave This Town will have its New York Premiere at BAM’s “Kino Polska: New Polish Cinema” Series.
-The film will be screened April 30th – May 6th on BAM’s virtual streaming platform: click here for tickets and information, and here to visit the film’s official site.
+The film will be screened April 30th – May 6th on BAM’s virtual streaming platform.